FRABOLD/Pi-hole/README.md

 # Pi-hole
-mix of most famous pi-hole blocklists /n links used can be found in lists.py
+mix of most famous pi-hole blocklists, links used can be found in lists.py